CharlotteJana/momcalc/README.md

 ```

 Note that the calculation in case of a *normal* distribution is done
-with function `callmultmoments` of package
+with the function `callmultmoments` of the package
 [symmoments](https://cran.r-project.org/web/packages/symmoments/index.html).
 The following example can be found on
 [Wikipedia](https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Higher_moments):